Student Bill of Rights

 Students have the right to associate or organize.
 Each group has the following privileges:

-• A. The privilege to choose an advisor;
+• The privilege to choose an advisor;

-• C. The privilege to invite and hear any person of its choosing providing that it does not interfere with the essential College program;
+• The privilege to invite and hear any person of its choosing providing that it does not interfere with the essential College program;

-• petitions and take other lawful action to express opinion, providing any of these do not disrupt any regular and essential College programs; and
+• The privilege to examine and discuss, pass resolutions, distribute leaflets, circulate petitions and take other lawful action to express opinion, providing any of these do not disrupt any regular and essential College programs; and

 ARTICLE VIII